AaravJoshi03/React/React-Learning/Day-06-React-Forms-&-Controlled-Components/notes.md

 });
 ```

-The previous object is replaced.
+The previous object is replaced, causing the other properties to be lost.

-Remaining properties are lost.

 ---